RyanTDL/tp/docs/UserGuide.md

 ```
 That's great!
 Enjoy your date!
 ```
-Note: Saving an itinerary to history does not work as of v2.0 and will be fixed in the next release.

 ### Generate a smart itinerary, based on your user profile: `smart`
 The smart command generates a personalised itinerary tailored to your preferences, including your favorite cuisine and preferred location.
 This feature takes into account the details you've provided to Flirt and Fork to recommend a combination of food and activities that align with your tastes and interests.